How to change the design:

 4. Go to yourdomain/reseller/ and login.

-(Note: Do not remove the old DNS’ because there can still be public links and mails pointing to it.)
+(Note: Do not remove the old DNS's because there can still be public links and mails pointing to it.)

-(Note: this will require we can access your server and do it directly in the database)
+(Note: this will require that we can access your server and do it directly in the database).

-For example if I use test.rushfiles.com as my domain, I will need to add a bindings for test.rushfiles.com to the site which starts with frontend in the IIS, and on the HTTPS binding I will need the certificate for *.rushfiles.com because the *.test.rushfiles.com certificate I used under installation, doesn’t cover the address test.rushfiles.com only all sub address of it.
+For example, if I use test.rushfiles.com as my domain, I will need to add a binding for test.rushfiles.com to the site which starts with frontend in the IIS.
+On the HTTPS binding, I will need the certificate for *.rushfiles.com , because the *.test.rushfiles.com certificate I used under installation doesn’t cover the address test.rushfiles.com , only all sub addresses of it.